Teriks/libasm_io/library-documentation.md

 depending on your platform...

-It's useful because Mac will expect '_main' as the entry point, while Windows and Linux will expect 'main'.
+It's useful because Mac will expect **'_main'** as the entry point, while Windows and Linux will expect **'main'**.

 ## call_libc

-When linking with GCC using its default linker parameters, some platforms require you to use 'WRT ..plt' after function calls to call dynamically into the Standard C Library.
+When linking with GCC using its default linker parameters, some platforms require you to use **'WRT ..plt'** after function calls to call dynamically into the Standard C Library.
 The extra syntax generates code to call the function using the 'procedure linkage table'.